 Defending India’s position on the latest resolution, MEA Spokesperson Vikas Swarup said, “The issue of LGBT rights in India is a matter being considered by the Supreme Court.”
 Indeed, a batch of curative petitions against Section 377 of the Indian Penal Code, which criminalizes even consensual non penile-vaginal intercourse between two adults, is pending before a five-judge Constitution Bench of the Honourable Supreme Court for a possible reconsideration of the same court’s earlier (December 2013) verdict on Section 377.
 But should the matter of criminalization of specific sexual acts be conflated with protection of LGBTIQ people from different forms of extra judicial violence committed by State and non-State actors?

 In order to appreciate the urgency of the latest UNHRC resolution on sexual orientation and gender identity, we need to look at how widespread and relentless the violence is against LGBTIQ people across the world.
 As of 2016, more than 70 countries, including India, have laws (including the death sentence in some cases) to criminalize LGBTIQ individuals and their sexual / romantic relations.
-While lesbians in South Africa are extremely vulnerable to ‘corrective rape’, about 40% of the 1.6 million youth who face homelessness every year in USA identify themselves as LGBTIQ.
+While lesbians in South Africa are extremely vulnerable to ‘corrective rape’, about 40% of the 1.6 million youth who face homelessness every year in the USA identify themselves as LGBTIQ.

 The torture and brutal murder of nearly 300 queer individuals in Brazil in 2013 or the regular execution of gay men in Iraq by Islamic State in Iraq and Syria, the recent murder of queer activists Xulhaz Mannan in Dhaka or Alisha in Peshawar – these are all manifestations of global phenomena called homophobia, transphobia and biphobia.
 No wonder that UN Secretary General Ban Ki-moon reminded the member countries of their duty to protect LGBTIQ individuals.